-The possession, use, or distribution of Delta 8 or THC products is prohibited on College premises.
-This includes, but is not limited to, gummies, vapes, pre-rolls, drink mixes, and sublingual films.
+In addition to the prohibited drug-related activity listed above, the possession, use, or distribution of Delta 8 or THC products is prohibited on College premises.
+This includes, but is not limited to, gummies, edibles, vapes, pre-rolls, drink mixes, and sublingual films.